BECKHAMW3233/CTS285-FA26/README.md

 ## About Me

-William Beckham — U.S. Army veteran (82nd Airborne, Field Artillery; Army Reserve Civil Affairs).
-Holds an AAS in Systems Security & Analysis from FTCC and is now pursuing a second AAS in Computer Programming & Development.
-Working toward a federal cybersecurity career.
+I'm a U.S. Army combat veteran — 82nd Airborne, 13B Field Artillery, two deployments to Afghanistan — who later served in the Army Reserve as 38B Civil Affairs at USACAPOC, Fort Bragg.
+After leaving service, I returned to school at FTCC and completed an AAS in Systems Security & Analysis in May 2026 (4.0 GPA, Highest Honors).
+I'm now working on a second AAS in Computer Programming & Development, expected May 2027.

+Recent technical work includes building a local AI/ML infrastructure (Ollama + AnythingLLM, 8+ specialized models) as a data-sovereignty solution relevant to federal cybersecurity work, and an independent multi-optimizer OCR ensemble research project (PyTorch, five optimizers, hundreds of thousands of training samples) that grew out of coursework into ongoing personal research.
+I've also completed hands-on security coursework including HackTheBox modules and a National Cyber League team competition.

+My goal is a federal cybersecurity career at Fort Bragg.
+This repo is part of that broader effort — building a demonstrable, public record of applied systems and security work alongside my coursework.

 ## Status